Go for Life Grants

 If you would like to get updates on all our initiatives, including the next round of grant funding, you can sign up to our newsletter at the bottom of each web page or just contact us – details below.

-For information speak to our Go for Life team.
+For information speak to our Active Programme team.

 People always say that ‘you’re only as old as you feel’.
 Well, it turns out to be true.
 Science has proven that staying active keeps your body younger and your mind happier, no matter what it says on your birth cert.
 Being active can help your body to stay strong and supple improve balance and coordination aiding in falls prevention A healthy mind and body can help fight off colds and infections and many common illnesses.
 Exercise keeps you sharp and, best of all, it cheers you up and boosts your energy.